SoupyzInc/NotrealEngine/README.md

 # Notreal™ Engine
 A graphics engine that has totally ~~un~~notreal capabilities.
 This is a wip hobby graphics engine written with C++, OpenGL, and GLFW.
-I am following the wonderful [LearnOpenGL](https://learnopengl.com/) tutorial!

 ### Cutting-Bleeding-Edge-Vanguard-Super-Ultra™ Tech Demo
 <details>